kian8017/kianmusser.com/content/articles/use-redis-nodejs-with-ioredis.md

 description: Quickly get started using Redis and NodeJS together
 date: 2022-03-04T19:17:12.481Z
 draft: false
-lastmod: 2022-03-04T20:28:40.588Z
+lastmod: 2022-03-04T20:59:04.501Z
 ---

-Heard about [Redis](https://redis.io/)?
-The blazingly fast in-memory key-value datastore / cache?
-Want to use it with your experience in NodeJS?
+[Redis](https://redis.io/) is a blazingly fast in-memory NoSQL database.
+It works great for session storage, caching, and real-time applications that need incredibly fast response times.

 This tutorial will help you get up and running with Redis and NodeJS quickly using `ioredis`.

 In this tutorial you'll quickly get up and running connecting your NodeJS project to Redis.
-You'll also learn some basic Redis commands, but we won't get into too much detail.
+You'll also learn some basic Redis commands.

 ## Preparation